Ministry of Education and National Reconciliation

-The Ministry of Education and National Reconciliation is the education ministry of Saint Vincent and the Grenadines.
+The Ministry of Education and National Reconciliation is the education ministry of Saint Vincent and the Grenadines, a country in the Caribbean.

 The head office of the ministry is in the government ministerial complex in Kingstown.

-As of 2021 Curtis King is the minister of education.
+As of 2021, Curtis King was the minister of education.
 The title had also been "Minister of Education, National Reconciliation, Ecclesiastical Affairs, and Information".

-Vincentian Schools give Christian religious education which does not follow a particular denomination.
+Vincentian schools give Christian religious education which does not follow a particular denomination.